adtechtesting/NeuralTrader/README.md

 - **Agent Communication**: Agents share information and react to market movements through a public chat system
 - **Real-time Monitoring**: Visualization of market data, trading activities, and agent interactions
 - **Configurable Simulation**: Adjust parameters like number of agents, agent personalities, and simulation speed
+- **Agent-Test**:Connect Solana wallet and Create test ai agent or request airdop in Devnet mode

 ---